Explore the Western North Carolina Cheese Trail Near Asheville, NC

 The Western NC Cheese Trail covers the hills and dales of the Appalachians and foothills.
 Exploring it is a great way to soak up some rural mountain beauty and sample some of the best handmade cheese made in the South.
 Connect with cheesemakers, see how and where these delicious dairy products are crafted, and buy your favorites straight from the producers.

-The 28-acre Round Mountain Creamery is North Carolina's only "Grade A" goat dairy and farmstead creamery.
+The 28-acre Round Mountain Creamery in Black Mountain is North Carolina's only "Grade A" goat dairy and farmstead creamery.
 Round Mountain’s 200 Alpine and LaMancha goats are responsible for 12 delicious varieties of farmstead soft and seasonal aged cheeses, including the award-winning Amber Moon.
-Farm visits and tastings are by appointment only and cost $5 per person, which is credited toward any cheese purchase.
+Farm visits and tastings are by appointment only.

-Looking for more ways to celebrate artisan cheese and rural mountain farm life?
-Check out these two annual events.
+Looking for more ways to celebrate artisan cheese and rural mountain farm life in the Asheville area?